 While many people think search and rescue is just about happy endings, sometimes the outcome is not so pleasant.
 We occasionally find and recover deceased people and other times are called to recover a deceased person that is in a known location.
 In addition, we do evidence searches that can involve unpleasant things.
 We do not participate in searches for escaped criminals or known dangerous persons.
 See the Join Us page for more information on things you should know before joining any Search and Rescue team.

-All persons responsible for managing search operations (MSO) have extensive training in calculating search areas.
+All persons responsible for managing search operations have extensive training in calculating search areas and probabilities.
+The activating Sheriff's Office is typically responsible for determining search assignments, in conjunction with an investigation of the missing person's report.
 Starting at the last point the person was known to be, we put teams on the trails and off the trails.
-We search drainages, rivers, canyons, overhangs and all of the ground and brush in and around the search perimeter.
+We search drainages, rivers, canyons, overhangs, and all of the ground and brush in and around the search perimeter.
 Multiple teams can search the same area, which gives us a higher probability of detection.
 This ensures that each and every area is searched completely and thoroughly not only once, but several times.

 We conduct night searches as well as day searches.
 Our hope is that the missing person is not on the move at night, making it easier for us to find them.
 A moving target can be very difficult to locate.